A2-ai/ghqctoolkit/README.md

 ## Comment

+To review and provide context about how the files change, `ghqc` provides the ability to comment within the GitHub Issue and include commit differences.

 ```
 ghqc issue comment
 ```

+Providing no arguments will take you through an interactive issue comment posting.

 The first step is to select an existing Milestone in which your issue exists.
 ```shell